-With a winning combination of subject-matter expertise, technical know-how, and great hair 😉, Product Manager Adam Bextream is one of the driving forces in Learnosity’s efforts to produce a more inclusive product.
+With a winning combination of subject-matter expertise, technical know-how, and great hair 😉, Product Manager Adam Bextream has been one of the driving forces behind Learnosity’s efforts to produce a more inclusive product.
 Here, he shares his thoughts on the importance of making accessibility a natural part of product development.

 What accessibility projects have you been working on of late?

 Well accessibility is intertwined in all user-facing projects, so we don’t work on standalone accessibility projects per se.
 When implementing any UI build, accessibility is just a part of the whole UX and engineering process.
 Aside from new projects, accessibility is also central to improving legacy functionality, addressing reported issues, and informing our general day-to-day activities.